Danialgharaie/Danialgharaie/README.md

 ### 🧬 About Me:
 I am a Pharm.D student with a strong interest in computational biology, specifically protein design.
-I am currently an intern at [Neurosnap](https://neurosnap.ai/), working on democratizing bioinformatics tools and conducting research to implement new tools and guides.
+I am currently a Research Associate at [Neurosnap](https://neurosnap.ai/), working on democratizing bioinformatics tools and conducting research to implement new tools and guides.
 I also have a passion for functional programming languages like Lisp and Scheme.

 #### 🌐 Socials: